JennyOtomi/Data-Analysis-Portfolio/README.md

 I have over 1 year of experience working with data in various industries, and I've developed a strong foundation in Excel, SQL, and Power BI.
 I'm comfortable with data cleaning, data visualization, creating insightful reports and presentations.
 My goals are to continue to develop my skills and experience in data analysis, and to explore new technologies and methods for data analysis.

-In addition to my technical proficiency, I value my robust critical thinking and problem-solving skills.
+In addition to the above technical skills, I value my robust critical thinking and problem-solving skills.
 I tackle data analysis with a strategic approach, proficiently pinpointing crucial issues and opportunities embedded in the data.

 I believe my skills and experience in data analytics qualify me as an excellent candidate for any data analyst role.
 I am confident that my portfolio is both informative and engaging, and I am enthusiastic about the opportunity to discuss my qualifications further at your convenience.